-When pursuing inclusion, leaders need to create a culture where two – almost opposing orientations are simultaneously present: belongingness and uniqueness.
+When pursuing #inclusion, leaders need to create a #culture where two – almost opposing orientations are simultaneously present: #belongingness and #uniqueness.
 People flourish when these two basic needs are being fulfilled.
-Humans have a primal need to find our “tribe” while at the same time be valued for our unique gifts.
+We humans have a primal need to find our “tribe” while at the same time be valued for our unique gifts.
 Inclusive leaders make sure that in their organizations people feel that they belong and that they are recognized and appreciated for their uniqueness.
 In an inclusive culture, the data about how people feel is taken seriously.

 Inclusive leadership is about “being fascinated”

 When the goal in an organization is to develop more inclusive cultures (not only because it is a right thing to do, but it makes business sense) the work has to begin at the top, with the senior leadership.
 Inclusive leaders are aware of their impact in relationships – how they make others feel.
 Inclusivity implies partnership and reciprocity.
 The best partnerships are founded in understanding and complementing each other’s strengths, skills and needs.
 Developing such partnering requires intentional interaction to learn about each other.
 Asking questions is a great tool for this!